 Numbness and Tingling

 An early indicator of weakness in the legs is a tingling or numbing sensation.
 Numbness is a loss of feeling in the legs that may make it difficult to walk.
-It may also cause a patient to drag their legs or feet when they walk because of the loss of feeling.
+It may also cause a patient to drag her legs or feet when she walks because of the loss of feeling.
 This symptom is usually the first symptom of leg weakness.
-According to Medline Plus, numbness and tingling in the legs could be caused by pressure that is placed on the nerves.
-Medline Plus also recommends seeing a doctor if the numbness in the leg seems to get worse with movement such as walking or from standing.